The WWF is run at a local level by the following offices...

 The campaign aims to boost Kenya's initiatives under the National Climate Change Action Plan (NCCAP) and the Green Economy Strategy and Implementation Plan 2016-2030 towards a low carbon pathway.

-We are advocating for the adoption and implementation of a progressive national legislation on NMT which will ensure there are dedicated cycling and walking lanes on urban and peri-urban roads and road shoulders on highways.
+We are advocating for the adoption and implementation of progressive national legislation on NMT which will ensure there are dedicated cycling and walking lanes on urban and peri-urban roads and road shoulders on highways.

 We are calling for the policing of existing cycling and pedestrian lanes and the enhancement of safety measures on existing designs.